 Mono-Red Prowess Burn – Modern

-Of course, being a modern burn deck, Mono-Red Prowess runs a playset all the obligatory burn spells, including Lightning Bolt, Lava Spike, and Lava Dart, as well as copies of Rift Bolt and Burst Lightning.
+Of course, being a modern burn deck, Mono-Red Prowess runs a playset all the obligatory burn spells.
 All these cards buff the prowess one-drops as well.

 With all of these great cards, it is no surprise that Mono-Red Prowess burn is a top-tier deck that can end games on turn four.
-Its fast-paced and easily to learn as well as, most importantly, fun to play!
+It’s fast-paced and easy to learn as well as, most importantly, fun to play!

 How to play against Prowess